stacks-network/docs/src/pages/stacks-blockchain/integrate-stacking.md

 });
 ```

+To display the unlocking time, you need to use the `firstRewardCycle` and the `lockPeriod` fields.

--> Coming soon: how to obtain rewards paid out to the stacker?
+-> Coming soon: how to obtain rewards paid out to the stacker? how to find out if an account has stacked tokens?

+**Congratulations!** With the completion of this step, you successfully learnt how to ...

+- Generate Stacks accounts
+- Display stacking info
+- Verify stacking eligibility
+- Add stacking action
+- Display stacking status

 ## Step 7: Display stacking history (optional)